BE STRONG AND BE OF GOOD COURAGE

 First, God would have Joshua to be strong and courageous for the sake of obedience.

 God said to Joshua, “Only be strong and very courageous, that you may observe to do according to all the law which Moses My servant commanded you; do not turn from it to the right hand or to the left, that you may prosper wherever you go.”
 (Jos.
 1:6-7 NKJV).

 If Joshua would observe to obey all God’s commandments given through Moses without leaving anything undone, he would need to be strong, bold and brave.
 If Joshua would not be influenced negatively, distracted or discouraged from following the LORD, he would need to be fearless and courageous.

 The Scripture bore witness to Joshua’s complete obedience.

 15 As the LORD had commanded Moses his servant, so Moses commanded Joshua, and so Joshua did.
 He left nothing undone of all that the LORD had commanded Moses.

 He was strong and very courageous!

 Partial obedience or outright disobedience to God’s Word is a clear indication of spiritual weakness and fearfulness.
 It takes courage to obey God in the face of opposition!

 Many believers today are walking in disobedience to God primarily because they are afraid of someone or something.

-You need inner strength, boldness, and courage to fully obey God’s Word, step out to do God’s will, and stand for truth, justice, and righteousness in this evil and perverse generation.
+You need inner strength, boldness and courage to fully obey God’s Word, to step out to do God’s will, and to stand for truth, justice, and righteousness in this evil and perverse generation.